jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 In addition to list projection and selection, Solenoid Expression Language also supports several collection extensions, such as `distinct`, `nonNull` and `sort`, as well as a number of commonly used aggregators, such as `max`, `min`, `count`, `sum` and `average`.

-The difference between processors and aggregators is that processors return a new or transformed collection, while aggregators return a single value.
-Other than that, they are very similar -- both processors and aggregators are invoked on a collection node using standard method invocation expression syntax, which makes them very simple to use and allows easy chaining of multiple processors.
+The difference between extensions and aggregators is that extensions return a new or transformed collection, while aggregators return a single value.
+Other than that, they are very similar -- both extensions and aggregators are invoked on a collection node using standard method invocation expression syntax, which makes them very simple to use and allows easy chaining of multiple extensions.

 ### Count Aggregator